 |But wait, there's more!|

 I read a few pieces of plotting advice in the last few weeks I wish I'd written.
-They're nothing new, nothing ground-break, and things countless writers have said before (including me), but the way they're said is sheer genius.
+They're nothing new, nothing ground-breaking, and things countless writers have said before (including me), but the way they're said is sheer genius.
 They're probably the most applicable and easiest plotting tips I've ever heard.

 The first is a link from editor Cheryl Kline, who linked a video from a NY writing class where South Park creators Trey Parker and Matt Stone were talking about stories.
 The advice basically came down to this:

-While the advice refers to full scenes, I think this can also be used well on an action-by-action basis.
+While the advice refers to full scenes, I think this can also be used on an action-by-action basis.
 It certainly allows you to see exactly how every action your character takes affects the narrative drive.